vele616/monorepo/packages/jobboard/website/content/jobs/senior-technical-product-manager-hopin-JpNax.md

 url: "https://boards.greenhouse.io/hopin/jobs/4390749003?t=02952e2a3us"
 applyUrl: "https://boards.greenhouse.io/hopin/jobs/4390749003?t=02952e2a3us#app"
 timestamp: 1617840000000
-hashtags: "#management,#windows,#ui/ux,#marketing,#operations,#analysis"
+hashtags: "#management,#operations,#analysis,#windows,#ui/ux,#marketing"
 jobType: "other"

 companyWebsite: "https://boards.greenhouse.io/hopin?t=02952e2a3us"
 summary: "Interested in new opportunities and have 5+ years of experience in product or program management of technology?
-Hopin has a job opening for a senior technical product manager."
+Hopin has a job opening for a Senior Technical Product Manager."
 summaryBackup: "Excited about #management, #windows, #ui/ux?
 Check out this job post!"
-featured: 20
+featured: 18
 ---

-##

-At Hopin, we’re reimagining virtual events.
+## At Hopin, we’re reimagining virtual events.

 As the first all-in-one virtual venue for live online events, Hopin brings people together in a highly interactive and engaging online experience that feels just like an in-person event, only without the barriers.
 Whether it’s a 50-person meetup, or a 50,000-person conference—any type of event organizer can host a Hopin event for their attendees, speakers, sponsors, and vendors to convene, learn, and interact face-to-face online.
 We’re spearheading the innovative technology that is enabling people to gather online like never before.